spsingh37/spsingh37/README.md

 <h1 align="center">Hi 👋 I'm Surya</h1>

 # 💫 About Me:
-I am a graduate from the Robotics MS department of University of Michigan, working as a Perception & Learning Research Assistant at the ROAHM Lab.
-I'm passionate about building machine learning and computer vision tools for autonomous systems more specifically robot control, scene understanding, SLAM, state estimation, and motion planning.
-I also like deploying AI in other applications such as heathcare to make meaningful impact.
+I am a recent graduate from the Robotics MS program at the University of Michigan and currently work as a Perception & Learning Research Assistant at the ROAHM Lab.
+I'm passionate about building machine learning and computer vision tools for autonomous systems, specifically in robot control, scene understanding, SLAM, state estimation, and motion planning.
+I also enjoy deploying AI in other applications, such as healthcare, to make a meaningful impact.

 ## 🚀 What I'm Up To